solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 deterministic within a set period, or modify the queries to increase their performance.

-Wait statistics provides a view of the wait events that occur during the execution of a specific query.
+In addition to the query performance insight tool, `Wait statistics` provides a view of the wait events that occur during the execution of a specific query.

 > ![Warning] **Warning**: Wait statistics are meant for troubleshooting
 > query performance issues.
 It is recommended to be turned on only for
 > troubleshooting purposes.

-The `slow_query_log` can be set to show slow queries in the MySQL log files (default is OFF).
-The `long_query_time` server parameter can log long-running queries (default is 10 sec).
+Finally, the `slow_query_log` can be set to show slow queries in the MySQL log files (default is OFF).
+The `long_query_time` server parameter can be used to log long-running queries (default long query time is 10 sec).

 ## Server Logs

-Teams can access server logs from Flexible Server through Azure platform *resource logs*, which track data plane events.
-Azure can route these logs to Log Analytics workspaces, for manipulation and visualization through KQL; Event Hub, for third-party integrations; and Azure storage, for backup.
+Server logs from Azure Databse for MySQL can also be extracted through the Azure platform *resource logs*, which track data plane events.
+Azure can route these logs to Log Analytics workspaces for manipulation and visualization through KQL.

+In addition to Log Analytics, the data can also be routed to Event Hubs for third-party integrations and Azure storage for long term backup.

 ## MySQL audit logs

 MySQL has a robust built-in audit log feature.
-By default, this [audit log feature is disabled] in Azure Database for MySQL Flexible Server.
+By default, this [audit log feature is disabled] in Azure Database for MySQL.
 Server level logging can be enabled by changing the `audit_log_enabled` server parameter.
 Once enabled, logs can be accessed through [Azure Monitor] and [Log Analytics] by turning on [diagnostic logging].

 In addition to metrics, it is also possible to enable MySQL logs to be ingested into Azure Monitor.
 While metrics are better suited for